theXappy/NupkgGolfing/README.md

 The final result is:
 ```
 a.nupkg (zip) size: 486 bytes
+(
-(Out of it:
+Out of which:
   1. The decompressed XML sizes: 79 + 332 = 411 bytes
   2. C# Expresion: 83 bytes
 )
 ```